-Following ancient footpaths, carved into the mountains and coastlines by Greeks and Romans, you’ll hike between the famous Mediterranean beach towns of Sorrento, Amalfi and Positano.
-You’ll hike on the island of Capri, succumbing to luxury-laden boutiques, cliffside walks and ancient temples.
-You’ll admire the region’s esteemed natural wonders like the Blue Grotto, a small sea cave that glows with blue light from within, and the Faraglioni, three imposing rock formations, (one with an arch) that stand just off the coast of Capri.
+Following ancient footpaths, carved into the mountains and coastlines by Greeks and Romans, you hike between the famous Mediterranean beach towns of Capari, Amalfi and Positano.
+Hike on the island of Capri, succumbing to luxury-laden boutiques, cliffside walks and ancient temples.
+Admire the region’s esteemed natural wonders like the Blue Grotto, a small sea cave that glows with blue light from within, and the Faraglioni, three imposing rock formations (one with an arch), that stand just off the coast of Capri.

 You dine on Italian cuisine, of course, and it goes without saying that you’ll delight in delicious regional specialties from the mountains and the sea.
 Treat yourself to this 7-day hiking tour of Italy’s Capri and the Amalfi Coast, and the toughest decision that you’ll have to make is whether to dine beachside each night, or to relax with a glass of wine in the heart of one of many atmospheric old towns.

 Choose from our standard itinerary or customize the trek by adding or subtracting days.

 Arrive at Naples airport.
 Catch a bus or taxi to the harbor and continue to the Isle of Capri by ferry.
 If time permits, we suggest you visit the famous “Grotta Azzura” (The Blue Grotto) in the afternoon.
 Overnight in a stunning 4-star hotel in Capri.